sonic-net/SONiC/doc/database/multi_database_instances.md

 EXEC_WITH_ERROR_THROW(cmd, res);
 ```

+## Programming Language

+One  suggestion during SONiC meeting discussion is to write one DB_ID <-> DB_INST mapping function in C++, and then to generate the codes in Python and Go, which could avoid introduce the same mapping function for all  the programming languages.

 ## Warm-reboot

 We know that warm-reboot is supported in SONiC now.
 Today the single database instance is using "redis-cli save" in fast-reboot script to store data as RDB file.
 Then restore it when database instance is up.